annatbui/Gaussian_truncated_potential/README.md

 # LMFT
 Relevant source code for LMFT/SCA electrostatics in LAMMPS.
 The files tagged 03Mar2020 should work with LAMMPS versions prior to the 29Oct2020 stable release.
-Updating these file for use with LAMMPS >= 29Oct2020 is work in progress.
+The source files in the master branch should be compatible with LAMMPS >= 29Oct2020.
+These have been tested against the previous versions on short simulations, though not extensively.

 This is an implementation of electrostatics in the *strong-coupling approximation* for use with *local molecular field theory*